worldamazing/plan/docs/initiatives.md

-# Initiatives: Key Features of the Global Institution
+# World Amazing Initiatives: Key Features of the Global Institution

 ## Table of Contents
 1. [Home for Every Citizen](#home-for-every-citizen-building-safe-and-sustainable-communities)